 The best thing you can do though is to get the environment right, in a quiet corner of the house.
 Give them the same amount of food at the same time every day, if possible.
 If that’s not possible then just do the best you can.

 Of course, plans don’t always go how you want.
-Ours tend to just dislike the food we give them every few months, then you change it to something else and the cycle repeats.
-Maybe we should follow our own advice a little bit stricter 🙂
+Ours tend to just dislike the food we give them every few months, so we change it to something else, and the cycle repeats.

 One Last Thing